rragundez/app-skeleton/README.md

 # app-skeleton

-Skeleton of a Flask application which can be used in production.
+Skeleton of a Flask application which can be use in production.

-###Contents
+### Contents

  - Flask application template in `app/app.py`.
  - Input form with different input types examples `app/templates/input.html`.